lcordenod/42_www_matcha/README.md

 Database is running on MySQL and we use PHPMyAdmin Web Interface to manage it.
 To get a set of users, we used RandomUsers API to generate a seed of around 800 users.

-Here is a snapshot of our DB structure:
 ![Database structure](https://user-images.githubusercontent.com/45239771/66919683-172ead00-f022-11e9-95fb-4d5c720424c2.png)
 <p align=center><i>Database structure</i></p>